-What are Cutworms?
+What Are Cutworms?

 How to Identify Cutworms

-Black cutworms, also known as Agrotis ipsilon, are some of the most common cutworms.
+Black cutworms, Agrotis ipsilon, are one of the most common cutworms.
 They have small dark spots on their bodies and mature into the dark sword-grass moth.

 Cutworms chew through plant stems at the base.
 They primarily feed on roots and foliage of young plants, and will even cut off the plant from underneath the soil.
 In most cases, entire plants will be destroyed; they do a lot of damage in no time at all.
 Even if only the bottom of the plant is destroyed, the top will often shrivel and die.

 In the summer, cutworms sometimes crawl to the tops of plants and do damage there.
 Be careful not to mistake this damage for slug or cabbage worm damage.